sa-tre/satre-specification/docs/source/standard.md

 ## 3. Data management

-The ability of the organisation to manage data assets and ensure information remains secure.
+The ability of the TRE organisation to manage data assets and ensure information remains secure.

 ### 3.1 Data lifecycle management

-The ability of the organisation to manage how and where data is stored, how it moves, changes and is removed.
+The ability of the TRE organisation to manage how and where data is stored, how it moves, changes and is removed.

 | Statement | Guidance |
 | --------- | -------- |